-In Unity, you can enable occlusion on your real environment.
-By enabling occlusion, the added content will then bevisually obstructed by the environment’s walls and objects.
+- By setting the Runtime Occlusion Mesh, other GameObjects will be visually obstructed by the environment’s walls and objects.
 If you wish to test your Area Target while being able to see all your content, you can keep the box unticked.

 NOTE: There aren’t any prefab models for point clouds as it is the case with Area Targets generated from meshes.
-But the occlusion mesh is supported.
+But the runtime mesh is supported.

-Point Cloud Area Targets will only support colliders for the closest surroundings during runtime.
+Point Cloud Area Targets only support colliders for the closest surroundings during runtime.

-- Add a 3D Cube or your own content to the scene and position it in relation to the preview model, matching the scale of the environment.
 Add your augmentation content as a child to the AreaTarget GameObject.
+Add for example a 3D Cube or your own content to the scene and position it in relation to the preview model, matching the scale of the environment.

 Here are some suggestions for additional configurations of the Area Target GameObject: